-Art a couple of weeks ago Share Tweet Pin Share Zaha Hadid Architects has won a competition for their design of the new Sverdlovsk Philharmonic Concert Hall in Yekaterinburg, Russia.
+Art a couple of months ago Share Tweet Pin Share Zaha Hadid Architects has won a competition for their design of the new Sverdlovsk Philharmonic Concert Hall in Yekaterinburg, Russia.
 The modern structure is based on the existing 1938 Sverdlovsk Philharmonic building and takes a new form that “[echoes] the physical aspect of sound waves.”
 Based on the “properties of musical sound resonance creating wave vibrations in a continuous smooth surface,” ZHA’s proposed design vision manifests as a curved, glass façade auditorium suspended under a large canopy.
 The project features a 1,600-seat Concert Hall and a 400-seat Chamber Music Hall, both of which appear to float above a new civic plaza.
 Take a look at Zaha Hadid Architects’ new Sverdlovsk Philharmonic Concert Hall design above and share your thoughts in the comments.
 For more creative spaces, check out Tadao Ando’s Wrightwood 659 art space in Chicago.